nickkeepfer/GitWorkshop/02-Getting-Started-With-Git/exercises/exercise-1.md

 6. **Review Your History**: Use the `git log` command to view your commit history.

-7. **Export Your Git Log**: Let's capture the commit history and put it in a file, run the following command in your repository:

-    ```bash
-    git log > git_history.txt
-    ```
-    you do not need to do this outside of the workshop, this is just useful for a future exercise in the workshop.

 ## Mission Complete
 You have successfully pushed your first commit.
 Understanding these basic Git operations is the first step towards effective version control and collaboration.
-Show Me, Gary or Tom your git_history.txt to verify everything went smoothly or call us over if something looks wrong.
+Show Me, Gary or Tom your git log to verify everything went smoothly or call us over if something looks wrong.